Ever considered how much you should have saved by age?

 Especially if you’re living through the crucial wealth accumulation stages of life.

-The best time to begin saving was yesterday, however, where you’re is the only place to start from and now is the only time you have.
+The best time to begin saving was yesterday, however, where you’re is the only place to start from and now is the only time you have to grow your money.

 And let’s not forget, working for money and retiring at 65 is not the dream.
 It is the old way of doing life.

-If you really want to enjoy your life, travel, spend more time with your family, pursue passion projects etc, then you must Plot Your Escape.
+If you really want to have flexibility, enjoy your life, travel, spend more time with your family, pursue passion projects etc, then you must take control of your finances.

 1. Multiple of Salary